 Website

-The AOU first phase was launched in October 2002 in three branches: Kuwait, Lebanon and Jordan.
-Branches in Bahrain, Egypt and Saudi Arabia were opened in 2003.
-Branches were opened in Oman in February 2008 and in Sudan in September 2013.[1]
-In May 2015, AOU signed an agreement of opening a new branch in Palestine with the Palestinian Ministry of Higher Education.
+The AOU has a widespread presence with branches in several cities across the Middle East and North Africa, including Al-Hasa, Dammam, Ha'il, Jeddah, Medina, Riyadh, Amman, Bahrain, Beirut, Ardiya, Cairo, Oman, Khartoum, and Al-Bireh, Palestine.
+The first phase of AOU was launched in October 2002 in Kuwait, Lebanon, and Jordan.
+Subsequent branches were opened in Bahrain, Egypt, and Saudi Arabia in 2003, in Oman in February 2008, and in Sudan in September 2013.[2]
+In May 2015, AOU signed an agreement to open a new branch in Palestine with the Palestinian Ministry of Higher Education.

-AOU offers a range of academic programmes taught in English:
+The AOU offers a range of academic programmes taught in English.

 Branches